Le Corsaire: Act 1

 Slave girls are among the goods for sale.
 Corsairs (pirates) arrive with their leader, Conrad.
-Watching the scene from a balcony is a young woman, Medora, the ward of the bazaar owner, Isaac.
+Watching the scene from a balcony is a young woman, Medora, the ward of the bazaar owner, Lankendem.
 She fashions a coded message into a bouquet of flowers, which she throws to Conrad.
-Later, when Medora and Isaac go to the square, she and Conrad exchange loving glances.
+Later, when Medora and Lankendem go to the square, she and Conrad exchange loving glances.

 At this point, Seyd Pasha, a rich buyer of slave girls, arrives in the square.
 Seeing Medora, he is smitten and asks to buy her.
-Isaac initially refuses, but as Seyd Pasha raises his price Isaac eventually relents.
+Lankendem initially refuses, but as Seyd Pasha raises his price Lankendem eventually relents.
 Seyd Pasha orders that Medora be delivered to his palace and leaves.
 Conrad promises Medora that he and his corsairs will rescue her.
 The corsairs begin to dance with the slave girls.
 At a signal from Conrad the corsairs all run off with the girls.
-For good measure, they also kidnap Isaac.
+For good measure, they also kidnap Lankendem.